Online Update of Safety Assurances Using Confidence-Based Predictions: Case Studies

 In both of these scenarios, we employ a simple planner for the ego vehicle -- the ego vehicle nominally moves in its lane at a constant speed.
 If its current nominal trajectory intersects with $\mathcal{C}$ over the planning horizon (3 seconds), it decelerates to stop before the intersection if possible; otherwise, it decelerates maximally until it stops.
-Although collision could also be avoided by steering or more sophisticated planners, we employ this simple planner to highlight the human-robot interaction aspects and because of the straight lanes in the chosen scenarios.
+Although the vehicle can use steering or more sophisticated planners for collision avoidance, we employ this simple planner to highlight the human-robot interaction aspects and because of the straight lanes in the chosen scenarios.